 ||Before the 19th century, trade was a Siamese royal prerogative.
 It was the source of its power.
 Trade profits paid for government and military campaigns.
 It was in the reign of King Mongkut whose reign title was Rama IV (1851-1868) that Siam began opening up again to foreigners although the pressure to do so had started earlier.
 King Mongkut was the first Asian monarch to read, write and speak English, and the first Siamese king to learn foreign languages.
 He learnt Latin, Pali and English.
 The ability to speak and read English gave King Mongkut, and later King Chulalongkorn (Rama V 1868-1910), access to western colonial thinking and developments via books, Singapore and Hong Kong newspapers, conversations and correspondence with foreigners and heads of state in western countries.

 Singapore was founded in 1819 as a British trading station by the English East India Company in India for the China trade.
 British merchants in Singapore saw Siam as an important link in the China trade.
 In 1821, there were two unsuccessful attempts to secure a commercial treaty with Siam.
-One mission was led by John Morgan, the other by John Crawfurd who later became the first Resident of Singapore between 1824 and 1826.
+One mission was led by John Morgan, the other by John Crawfurd who later became the second Resident of Singapore between 1824 and 1826.

 British occupation of Lower Burma in 1826 made the Siamese consider the British missions more favourably.
 When Henry Burney arrived in Bangkok, he came on the heels of British success in Burma.
 The Burney Treaty was concluded soon after.
 However, this treaty was still restrictive and the merchants in Singapore continued pressing for more favourable trading rights.
 Another British envoy, Sir James Brooke, was sent to Siam in 1850 where he had an audience with Rama III.
 When he failed to secure the desired commercial treaty, he suggested imposing British will through force, as had previous negotiators before him.